LionRoar/Head-First-Design-Patterns-PHP/README.md

 `Factory method , Abstract factory , Dependency Inversion ?`

+## Contents
+1. Factory Method Pattern.
+2. Abstract Factory Pattern.

+There's more to making objects than just using the `new` operator, instantiation is an activity that shouldn't always done in public and can often lead to `coupling problems`.

+When you have a code that requires you to make a lot of concrete classes this code probably will need to add new classes and thus will NOT be `Closed for Modification`.

 ## The Factory Method Pattern

 > The Factory Method Patter defines an interface for creating an object, but lets subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.

+A Factory Method handles the object creation and encapsulates it in a subclass.

 ![Factory-method](/ch04/factory-method.jpg)